 The Clinician’s Quick Guide to Interpersonal Psychotherapy is the second version of The Comprehensive Guide.
 This updated edition was released in 2007 by the same authors and provides a detailed account of the three specific phases of IPT for the treatment of depression.
 This guide also addresses the unique application of IPT for other psychological issues and offers a wealth of resources for clinicians who specialize in this discipline.

 The third manual, Interpersonal Psychotherapy: A Clinician’s Guide, was published in 2003 and was written by Scott Stuart and Michael Robertson.
 In this book, the authors explain the theory of IPT and outline the techniques and applications of the process.
-In addition, Stuart and Robertson offer answers to common problems as well as a brief history of IPT and resources for training and certification.
+Stuart and Robertson offer answers to common problems in addition to a brief history of IPT and resources for training and certification.